ITDevLtd/MCVirt/Documentation/ModifyingVMs.rst

 `````````````````````````````````````````````````````

-* Use the following McVirt command to add/remove network adapters to/from a VM
+* Use the following MCVirt command to add/remove network adapters to/from a VM

 * Add an adapter: